-Exercise and stress management works best when you keep yourself accountable.
-It doesn’t have to be just you: get your housemates or get the whole family moving if that helps you stay motivated.
+Building a regular exercise routine works best when you keep yourself accountable.
+It doesn’t have to be just you: get the whole family moving if that helps you stay motivated.

 Pick practices that fit your style

-Different types of exercise have different pay-offs and finding the best exercise for anxiety is often a personal choice.
-Stress and anxiety management for some people might be all about the adrenalin rush.
+Different types of exercise have different pay-offs, so finding the best exercise for anxiety is often a personal choice.
+Anxiety management for some people might be all about the adrenalin rush.
 Higher impact exercise routines as straightforward as running or as structured as a high intensity interval training (HIIT) can satisfy that need, and work as an effective distraction against stressors.

+Prefer a slower pace?
 Holistic exercise routines, like yoga, incorporate meditation into physical activity that benefit body and mind.
 Meditation is a form of mindful exercise that uses breathing exercises and sensational awareness to help you slow down and self-reflect.
 Health experts actually recommend breathing exercises for stress, and it’s a practice you can take off the mat and use in the moments you need it.
-Breathing exercises for stress are pretty simple, here’s an example you can try from the NHS:
+Try these simple breathwork techniques to get started.